gavingro/things-3-automation/README.md

 # things-3-study-automation
-A repo for organizing personal automations with Cultured Code's Things 3.
+A repo for automating the creation of a series of spaced-repetition to-do's to intelligently schedule your studying.

 ### Goal :
-Can we automate the creation of "spaced repetition" tasks in our Retention project?
+Can we automate the creation of "spaced repetition" tasks in our Retention projects?

 ## Problem (Why I started this):
 I wanted to have good study habits, and I wanted to use my Things 3 environment that I rely on to help me out.
 I've found a lot of success using spaced repetition in the past, and I excel when I use Things to handle the scheduling of these "check in's".